 The Society of Folk Dance Historians (SFDH)

-Information: "Ero" is a colloquial word, an ethnic "nickname" referring to a person from Hercegovina, and in Western Serbia it was used specifically in reference to the large number of immigrants to the area who came from Hercegovina during Ottoman rule, forming a distinctive ethnic group there.
+"Ero" is a colloquial word, an ethnic "nickname" referring to a person from Herzegovina, and in Western Serbia it was used specifically in reference to the large number of immigrants to the area who came from Hercegovina during Ottoman rule, forming a distinctive ethnic group there.

 Digression: The word "Ero" is perhaps best known from the title of a very popular Croatian comic operetta "Ero s'onoga svijeta" ('Ero from the Other World' or 'Ero the Trickster'] based on a folk tale about a wily Ero who convinces a grieving village widow that he has come from the "Other World" with a list of things her deceased husband needs, collects them [including money, the deceased's finest horse, etc.) from her and rides off.
 End of digression.